Research suggests brain exercises cuts the risk of Alzheimer's. See how. Find out about three ways to lower your risk of getting dementia.

 A series of new scientific studies demonstrate three good ways to exercise your brain in a way that appears to fight off Alzheimer's.
-The four ways are:
+The three ways are:

 - Brain games